Tax Compliance & Controversy

 For the OVDP program, the taxpayer needs to apply for clearance to enter the program.
 Once accepted, the taxpayer is required to submit 8 years of tax returns and 8 years of foreign bank account reporting forms (FBARs).
 An IRS agent will be assigned to the taxpayer's case to oversee the process.
 Upon exit, the taxpayer and the IRS will sign a closing agreement and the taxpayer is protected against criminal prosecution.

-Under the current OVDP program (July 1, 2014), in addition to back taxes and interest, there are also several penalties:
+Under the OVDP program that was in effect prior to September 28, 2018, in addition to back taxes and interest, there are also several penalties:

 2. The Streamlined Offshore Procedures (the "streamlined programs")

 Since July 1, 2014, two streamlined programs for tax compliance are available for taxpayers who can certify under penalties of perjury that their failure to report and pay was not willful.
 For taxpayers who qualify for the foreign residency requirement (the Streamlined Foreign Offshore Procedure), there is no penalty - the taxpayer only needs to pay back taxes and interest.
 For taxpayers who do not qualify for the foreign residency requirement (the Streamlined Domestic Offshore Procedure), there is a 5% penalty based on the asset value in addition to back taxes and interest.

 For the streamlined programs, the taxpayer submits 3 years of tax returns and 6 years of FBARs.
 Unlike the OVDP program, no IRS agent will be assigned to the taxpayer's case and no closing agreement will be executed at the conclusion.
 The taxpayer is also not protected against criminal prosecution.
 In a way, the streamlined programs function on the honor system, and therefore, the IRS reserves the right to audit a taxpayer's streamlined submission for accuracy.